Gizachew29/Microsoft_Certified_Power_Platform_Fundamentals/README.md

 Demonstrate knowledge in building solutions with Microsoft Power Platform.
 Show familiarity in automating basic business processes with Power Automate and in creating simple Power Apps experiences.
+Highlight familiarity in performing data analysis with Power BI and in building practical chatbots with Power Virtual Agents.